 2012 ambassador Rachel Arthur always had an interest in teaching.
-After completing a four-year degree in computer science, when Teach First offered her a place on the Leadership Development Programme she jumped at the opportunity.
+After completing a four-year degree in computer science, when Teach First offered her a place on the Training Programme she jumped at the opportunity.

 Rachel spent the next two years teaching computer science in Leeds.
 After completing the programme she went on to be an IT Cyber Security Consultant for PWC but, ultimately, she knew she wanted to get back to making a difference to the lives of young people.
 After 14 months she was looking for a way to reconnect with teaching.

 I quickly realised that I really missed being in the classroom and doing something that mattered.
 For me, delivering reports wasn’t life or death, but being there for pupils who often don’t have anyone else to turn to was extremely important.

 Rachel returned to the classroom as Head of ICT at a school in Croydon and later as Head of Faculty at a school in Battersea.
 She moved out of London and is now Assistant Headteacher at The Oldham Academy North, continuing to transform education for the better.